top of page

 Cinnamon

-Everyone’s favorite baking spice (or mine anyway) comes the bark of a tree belonging to the laurel family that coils into “sticks” when it dries.
-There are two main types of cinnamon: true cinnamon aka Sri Lankan or ceylon cinnamon which is more subtle, delicate and floral, and cassia cinnamon (pictured above) from China, which is more intensely burning - think red hot candies.
-Cassia what you probably have in your spice cabinet, it has a heavier bark and used for most cinnamon sticks are as well.
-Both are used in gin, though the sharper edged cassia is more common.
+Everyone’s favorite baking spice (certainly mine anyway) is derived from the bark of trees in the laurel family, which curls into “sticks” as it dries.
+There are two primary types of cinnamon: true cinnamon aka Sri Lankan or ceylon cinnamon which is more subtle, delicate and floral, and the more intensely pungent cassia cinnamon (pictured above) from China, think red hot candies.
+Cassia, likely what you have in your spice cabinet, has a heavier bark and used for most cinnamon sticks are as well.
+Both are used in gin producing, though the sharper-edged cassia is more common.

 Cardamom

-Cardamom’s eclectic blend of aromatic realms - floral citrus, warm baking spice, cooling eucalyptus - makes it an ideal bridge builder between gin’s top and mid-note aromas like juniper, citrus, cinnamon and nutmeg.
-It comes in little seed filled pods from a tall flowering herb member of the ginger family that is indigenous to India, though today Guatemala is the biggest producer.
-A long blooming season means each pod must be closely monitored and harvested separately which is painstaking labor, and responsible for cardamom being the third most expensive spice in the world after saffron and vanilla.
+Cardamom’s with its eclectic mix of aromas—ranging from floral citrus to warm baking spice to cooling eucalyptus—serves as an ideal bridge builder between gin’s top and mid-note aromas like juniper, citrus, cinnamon and nutmeg.
+This spice, housed in small seed-filled pods, comes from a tall, flowering herb in the ginger family, indigenous to India.
+Though today Guatemala is the biggest producer.
+Due to a lengthy blooming season, each pod requires individual monitoring and harvesting, a labor-intensive process that is responsible cardamom being the third most expensive spice in the world, following saffron and vanilla.

 Grains of Paradise

 This divinely named spice comes from the seeds of a west African plant that is a member of the ginger family.
-Aromatically speaking it’s closest to cardamom, combining warming baking spice, woody evergreen and peppery heat along with a few floral, citrusy notes thrown in.
-So it is another adept botanical unifier on the three way bridge between spice, citrus and herbs.
+Aromatically speaking, it’s closest to cardamom, combining warming baking spice, woody evergreen, and peppery heat along with a few floral, citrusy notes thrown in.
+It is another adept botanical unifier on the three-way bridge between spice, citrus, and herbs.

 Cubeb Berry